swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Nominal types may not capture associated types

-    Consider the `RandomAccessCollection.Concurrent` example from before, if it were allowed to directly capture associated types from its enclosing protocol (rather than using generics, defaults and typealiases or whatnot):
+    Consider the `RandomAccessCollection.Concurrent` example from before, if it were allowed to directly capture associated types from its enclosing protocol (rather than a magic potion of generics, defaults and typealiases):

      ```swift
     // Note: Pretend there is something called 'Parent' which is a captured 'Self' of the parent protocol.